pexels-christina-morillo-1181516.jpg

 What is Hey Auntie?

-Hey Auntie! is an award-winning relationship-first platform and cross-generational community designed for Black women to exchange emotional and social support to thrive at home, at work, and everywhere in between.
+We are an award-winning digital platform and cross-generational community designed for Black women to exchange emotional and social support to thrive at home, at work, and everywhere in between.

 Why We Exist